 Because the risk of a small aneurysm rupturing is low, and surgery for a brain aneurysm is often risky, your doctor might want to continue to observe your condition rather than perform surgery.
 However, if your aneurysm is large, is causing pain or other symptoms, or if you've had a previous ruptured aneurysm, your doctor might recommend surgery.

-The following surgeries are used to treat both ruptured and unruptured brain aneurysms at HonorHealth:
+HonorHealth Scottsdale Osborn Medical Center offers the following surgeries to treat both ruptured and unruptured brain aneurysms:

 - Coil embolization: A specialist inserts a small tube into the affected artery and positions it near the aneurysm.
 Tiny metal coils are moved through the tube into the aneurysm, relieving pressure on the aneurysm and making it less likely to rupture.
 This procedure is less invasive and is believed to be safer than surgical clipping although it might not be as effective at reducing the risk of a later rupture.